linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 07 Mortgage Markets.md

 b.
 Construct the amortization schedule for the mortgage.
 How much total interest is paid on this mortgage?

-# SEARCH THE SITE

-Go to the Federal Reserve Board's website at www.federalreserve.gov and find the most recent data on Mortgage Loans Outstanding.

-Click on "Financial Accounts of the United States."
-Click on the most recent date.
-Click on "Level Tables."
-This downloads a file onto your computer that contains the relevant data in Table 217.

-# Questions

-1. What is the current dollar value of mortgage loans outstanding?
-How has this value changed since 2019 as reported in Figure 7-1?
-2. Calculate the percentage of mortgage loans outstanding comprised of 1- to 4-family, multifamily residential, commercial, and farm loans.

 # APPENDIX 7A: Amortization Schedules for 30-Year Mortgage in Example 7-2 and No-Points versus Points Mortgages in Example 7-4

 This appendix is available through Connect or your course instructor.

-# chapter

-# 8

-# OUTLINE